WordPress/gutenberg/packages/components/CONTRIBUTING.md

 In these situations, one possible approach is to "soft-deprecate" a given legacy API.
 This is achieved by:

-1. Removing traces of the API from the docs, while still supporing it in code;
+1. Removing traces of the API from the docs, while still supporting it in code.
-2. Updating all places in Gutenberg that use that API;
+2. Updating all places in Gutenberg that use that API.
-3. Adding deprecation warnings (only after the previous point is completed, otherwide the Browser Console will be polluted by all those warnings and some e2e tests may fail).
+3. Adding deprecation warnings (only after the previous point is completed, otherwise the Browser Console will be polluted by all those warnings and some e2e tests may fail).

+When adding new components or new props to existing components, it's recommended to prefix them with `__unstable` or `__experimental` until they're stable enough to be exposed as part of the public API.

+Learn more on [How to preserve backward compatibility for a React Component](https://github.com/WordPress/gutenberg/blob/trunk/docs/how-to-guides/backward-compatibility/README.md#how-to-preserve-backward-compatibility-for-a-react-component) and [Experimental and Unstable APIs](https://github.com/WordPress/gutenberg/blob/trunk/docs/contributors/code/coding-guidelines.md#experimental-and-unstable-apis).

 ### Components composition